Skip to main content

 Visitor Facilities And Travel

-Access is via a paved road from Bariloche (80 km) through Río Manso valley to Pampa Linda, where a park ranger station and refugio provide basic services including meals and accommodation.
-The road is closed by snow from approximately June through October.
+Access is via a road from Bariloche (approximately 160 km) through the Río Manso valley to Pampa Linda, where a park ranger station and refugio provide basic services including meals and accommodation.
+[1] The road is closed by snow from approximately June through October.
 The drive itself is scenic through Valdivian forest.
-Day trips from Bariloche are common; the full round trip requires 4–5 hours driving plus time at the glacier viewpoint.
+Day trips from Bariloche are common; the full round trip requires 4–5 hours of driving plus time at the glacier viewpoint.
 Guided trekking tours from Bariloche operate throughout summer.
 Mountaineering ascents require technical gear and guides.

 Conservation And Sustainability

-Tronador's glaciers are dramatic indicators of climate change—all glaciers on the mountain have retreated significantly over the past century, with accelerating retreat since the 1980s.
-The Ventisquero Negro has lost over 2 km of length since measurements began.
+Tronador's glaciers are dramatic indicators of climate change — all glaciers on the mountain have retreated significantly over the past century.
+[1] Accelerating retreat since the 1980s has been documented for several glaciers, including the Casa Pangue, which thinned markedly between 1961 and 1998.
 The high visitor numbers on the Pampa Linda–Ventisquero Negro road require careful management to prevent vegetation trampling and wildlife disturbance.
-Invasive salmon in the glacial rivers compete with native fish.
-The alerce forests are protected under strict laws prohibiting any cutting of living alerce trees.
+Invasive salmonids in the glacial rivers compete with native fish.
+The alerce forests are protected under strict Argentine laws prohibiting the cutting of living alerce trees.

 Visitor Ratings